Dover Street Counter Was Packed – So Why Didn’t We Love It?

 Purple potato crisps and salsa that are like a background actor

-This sounds fun, right.
+This sounds fun, right?
 Purple crisps with salsa and lime sour cream.
 San Marzano tomatoes, no less.
-It has all the right words.
+On paper, it sounds exactly like the sort of snack you’d want to order.

 The reality is more disappointing.